montesmariana/glossr/cran-comments.md

 - Found the following files/directories:
   'lastMiKTeXException'

-There was one NOTE for the Fedora Linux build (I don't know what it's about):
+There was one NOTE for the Fedora Linux build:

 - Skipping checking HTML validation: no command 'tidy' found